 Several things are notable about these hydrologic results.
 In general, the hydrographs show the characteristic pattern of a large watershed with increases in peak discharge and time of peak moving downstream through the watershed.
 Flows from the Crisitianitos Creek tributary join the main San Mateo channel prior to the passing of peak flows in the main San Mateo channel for all three events.
 This earlier arrival of Cristianitos flows is most pronounced for the 2-year event and less pronounced for the 10- and 100-year events sequentially.
 As a result, contributing flows from Cristianitos Creek help sustain flows for the overall San Mateo Watershed at the Pacific Ocean, where peak flows have a relatively long duration.
 The long duration is also reflective of the relatively un-urbanized condition of most of the watershed.
-Runoff rates tend to increase and decline much less rapidly in natural watersheds than in urbanized watersheds.
 In contrast to the results from the San Juan watershed with its large urbanized areas, the event hydrographs for San Mateo Creek do not seem to be heightened or accelerated due to urban development.
 Discharge rates per unit area for the San Mateo Creek watershed can be compared to the recorded values shown in Figure 2-13.